Demand Engineering vs. Demand Generation: What B2B Technical Consulting Firms Actually Need

 Demand engineering is the systematic design and build of revenue infrastructure.
 It is the discipline of making technical expertise visible, credible, and commercially accessible to the right buyers — at the moment they are evaluating — without depending on referrals, personal networks, or continuous ad spend.

 For most B2B product companies, demand generation works well enough.
-For principal-led technical consulting firms in AI/ML, cybersecurity, FPGA, defense, compliance, and telecom, it consistently fails.
+For principal-led technical consulting firms in AI/ML, cybersecurity, embedded systems, and telecom, it consistently fails.
 The reason is structural — and understanding it is the starting point for building a pipeline that actually compounds.

 Why Demand Generation Fails Technical Consulting Firms